Nobody Sleeps in the Woods Tonight: Plot

 Zosia and Julek, having run away from the killer's house, find refuge in an old man's house, who tells them the story of the twins who lived with their mother until they found a small meteorite that crashed in the area.
 The twins take a piece of rock and keep it hidden under their bed.
 The following night, a black fluid seeps from the rock and enters the bodies of the twins, who lose their minds and become animalistic carnivores.
 Their mother awakens in the morning only to be horrified seeing her sons eating their dog in the basement.
 She locks them up in the basement and hunts animals to keep them hidden.
 The old man states that the mother lost her mind.
 One day, while trying to get a dead animal into the basement, she dies, causing the twins to be able to escape.

 The teens decide to call for help and go back to the basement to get the phone from Daniel's body.
 Julek tries to distract the killer with some noise and Zosia sneaks into the basement to grab the phone.
 However, the killer's twin is in front of her and Julek stabs him to distract his attention.
 Zosia is knocked unconscious and chained up, while Julek is stabbed with a knife and his tongue ripped out.

 Zosia awakens to find Julek suffering with the knife embedded in his abdomen.
 She tries to use Daniel's phone, but it dies.
 Zosia kills Julek to end his pain.
 She uses the knife to unchain herself and considers escaping, but takes a machete from the room instead.
 She goes upstairs, hearing the twin snoring on the bed.
 Zosia stabs the twin until he appears to be dead.
 She leaves the house and runs.

 The old man hears knocking on his door and shoots through the door with his shotgun, thinking it might be the twins, but discovers that he just murdered Bartek.
-Zosia notices a policeman near a forest road, who agrees to drive her back to the civilization after noticing her distress.
+Zosia notices a policeman near a forest road, who agrees to drive her back to civilization after noticing her distress.
 On their way, they run over one of the twins.
 Seeing a body on the road and wanting to help despite Zosia's warnings, the officer is killed after failing to use his pistol against the murderer.

 Zosia is locked in the car in the back but breaks the window.
-She attempts to drive away in the car, after shifting the stick and clutch, is successful, though only after driving several times over the killer and drives away.
+She attempts to drive away in the car, after shifting the stick and clutch, and is successful, though only after driving several times over the killer and drives away.

-In the end of the movie, the killer is shown to still be alive.
+At the end of the movie, the killer is shown to still be alive.
 His twin wakes up in his bed, having survived the stabbing, and stares at the police lights outside his house.